magu9411/2d-game-design-patterns/README.md

 # 2d-game-design-patterns

 Mini Java 2D game prototype that demonstrates how the Factory, Component, Observer, and State patterns interact inside a small teaching engine.
-The code is intentionally compact so that each pattern can be traced from UML-level discussions into concrete Java classes (see `docs/outline.tex` for the accompanying paper outline).
+The code is intentionally compact so that each pattern can be traced from UML-level discussions into concrete Java classes

 ## Features
 - **Component-based entities:** `Entity` composes behavior at runtime from input, rendering, AI, and player-state components.